shreyjain13/shreyjain13.github.io/index.md

 ### Previous Work

 My prior work has been centered in AI for healthcare applications.
-I worked with the [Healthcare and AI team](https://azure.microsoft.com/en-ca/products/health-data-services) at Microsoft on the FHIR standard, designing systems multi-modal prediction tasks with EHR, DICOM, and MedTech data.
+I worked with the [Healthcare and AI team](https://azure.microsoft.com/en-ca/products/health-data-services) at Microsoft on the FHIR standard.
+I also worked various different kinds multi-modal prediction tasks with EHR, DICOM, and MedTech data.

-I was also the Founder and Research Director of a core COVID-19 prediction tool, [Flatten](https://flatten.ca).
+I was the Founder and Research Director of a core COVID-19 prediction tool, [Flatten](https://flatten.ca).
 I was advised by [Professor Geoffrey Hinton](https://www.cs.toronto.edu/~hinton/) and [Nick Frosst](https://www.nickfrosst.com/) througout the duration of this project.
-We raised money to hire 6 full-time employees, partnered with the UN, WHO, and municpal governments in Somalia as well as with various different municpal governments.
+We raised money to hire 6 full-time employees, partnered with the UN, WHO, and municpal governments in Somalia.
+We also worked with various different municpal governments in Canada.

 I previously did Health and AI research at the Vector Institute of Technology & MIT CSAIL under the advisory of [Marzyeh Ghassemi](https://healthyml.org/people/).
 I worked primarily on two separate areas of focus within AI for Health: differential privacy tradeoffs in healthcare with Vinith M Suriyakumar and understanding out-of-distribution performance of LLMs in the clinical context with Nathan Ng.